juxor/afaq/markdown/secG2.md

 Clearly, A. H. Simpson was wrong when he asserted that communist-anarchists argued thusly: _"Abolish private property by instituting compulsory Communism, and the State will go."_ No communist-anarchist has ever argued for compulsory communism.
-Somewhat ironically, Simpson went on to argue that _"difference between Communism and Anarchy is plainly observable in their methods.
+Somewhat ironically, Simpson went on to argue that the _"difference between Communism and Anarchy is plainly observable in their methods.
 Abolish the State . . . that bulwark of the robber system . . . says the Anarchist.
 Abolish private property, the source of all evil and injustice, parent of the